mahtabnejad90/playwright-project/README.md

 `npx playwright test --project=Edge --grep @local --headed`

+### Using grep tags to execute tests

-To run a single test against multiple browsers or a single browser, you can specify a custom tag in the test block like this:
+To run specific test/s against multiple browsers or a single browser, you can specify custom tag/s in the given test block like this:

+***Headed mode:***
 ```javascript
     test('@customTag example test description', async ({ page }) => {
     await bookingPageObjects.dismissCookieBanner()